Vieira leaves New York to join French side Nice

 "Leaving New York is an incredibly difficult decision for me and for my family and one that has not been taken lightly," the 41-year-old told NYCFC's website here

 Vieira retired at Manchester City in 2011 and began his coaching career at City’s youth team before joining New York and guiding them to successive playoff appearances.
-The team are currently second in the Eastern Conference.

 "Nice were looking for a coach with the ability to continue to produce attractive football, to bring through youngsters by taking risks to help them grow, and someone who lives and breathes to win," President Jean-Pierre Rivere said on the club's website www.ogcnice.com.